 The World's Biggest Casino.

-Back while I was married to Bonnie I went to Las Vegas once while visiting her mother in Los Angeles.
-The three of us headed over for a little junket sponsored by the Sands Hotel and Casino.
-Every single day the Sands Casino would offer free flights from the Burbank Airport so long as you agreed to spend a minimum of $200 at the casino.
+Back when I was married to Bonnie I went to Las Vegas once while visiting her mother in Los Angeles.
+The three of us all headed over for a little junket sponsored by the Sands Hotel and Casino.
+Every single day the Sands Casino would offer free flights from the Burbank Airport just so long as you agreed to spend a minimum of $200 at the casino.
 It was a day long excursion with free food, free drinks and your first $5 chip courtesy of the house.

 There were three things about that trip I will never forget.